NixOS/nix/doc/manual/src/expressions/generic-builder.md

     genericBuild

-  - The buildInputs variable tells `setup` to use the indicated packages as “inputs”.
-This means that if a package provides a `bin` subdirectory, it's added to PATH; if it has a `include` subdirectory, it's added to GCC's header search path; and so on.\[1\]
+  - The `buildInputs` variable tells `setup` to use the indicated packages as “inputs”.
+This means that if a package provides a `bin` subdirectory, it's added to `PATH`; if it has a `include` subdirectory, it's added to GCC's header search path; and so on.\[1\]